What Can I Do With a Criminal Justice Degree?

 Students will work with professors who’ve worked in courtrooms and police departments who bring their real-world experiences into the classroom.

-Anyone wondering what they can do with a criminal justice degree will find that a criminal justice degree can pave the way to a career in law enforcement, court systems, community corrections, public safety and many more positions in criminal and social justice organizations — these potential careers merely scratch the surface of what’s possible with a criminal justice degree.
+“What can I do with a criminal justice degree?”
+If that’s your question, you’ll find that a criminal justice degree can pave the way to a career in law enforcement, court systems, community corrections, public safety and many more positions in criminal and social justice organizations.
+These potential careers merely scratch the surface of what’s possible with a criminal justice degree.

 1. Detective